WSMathias/RentalSurveyDocker/app/README.md

 1. A home page index.html inside
-    This displays the list of products avalable with an option to edit and delete on each product.
+    This displays the list of products available with an option to edit and delete on each product.
 2. When a product is clicked a popup with compete details and Edit and Delete option appear.
 3. A live search is provided at the top made using javascript XHR .
 4. Edit page with previous data loaded automatically using XHR .
 5. A delete option ,which dynamically deletes the product.
-6. Index page also has category wise grouing ,which filters the products based on category using live updation.
+6. Index page also has category wise grouping ,which filters the products based on category using live updation.